Cau-Correa/ms1/README.md

 Music section, it's where is found the latest musics, the user is able to listen them in the browser or has an option to play them on Sound Cloud.
 Video section, You Tube videos of Ross interacting with other musicians and bands.
 Also they can be watched in browser or on You Tube.
 About section, brief desccription of Ross Nevin.
-Contact section, the user there can have direct contact with him by e-mail, sign-Up for the news letter and with google maps, see where geographically he is.
+Contact section, the user there can have direct contact with him by e-mail, fill out a form to sign-Up for the news letter the form element does't have implemented backend server code to process it yet. and with google maps, see where geographically he is.
 Footer, in the footer is the copyrights and social media icons, linking to Ross's social media accounts.

 ## Tecnologies Used